A conservative solution to the Singularity Problem in Classical GR: Introduction

+The ingoing Hawking radiation provides a natural source of energy flux into the bubble.
+Due to the thermal nature of Hawking radiation.
+We claim that this flux can be treated as statistically isotropic on average, thereby providing initial conditions analogous to those of an FLRW-like universe without the need to postulate a separate inflationary phase.
+This approach provides a candidate for the resolution of the singularity problem while only relying on classical GR and semiclassical QFT results.

 Similar ideas of a remnant or baby universe are considered in \cite{Hossenfelder_2010} and references therein (especially \cite{Frolov_1989,Frolov_1990,Giddings_1992, Banks_1993}).
-In this paper, we use simple field-theoretic arguments to motivate such remnant universes more strongly using a novel SRPT mechanism.
-This mechanism allows us to probe ``after" a black hole singularity or even ``before" the Big Bang singularity.
+However, a mechanism for how these remnants arise is not sufficiently addressed.
+In this paper, we propose that a change in the Weyl invariant triggers the novel Symmetry-Restoring Phase Transition (SRPT) mechanism.
+This mechanism then regularizes the classical singularity at $r=0$, which allows us to probe ``after" a black hole singularity or even ``before" the Big Bang singularity.

 We are able to solve information loss problems as well as provide an intuitive picture showing why the membrane paradigm works so well.
 We further show that our SRPT mechanism has an obvious counterpart involving a Symmetry-Breaking Phase Transition which allows the bubble manifold to transition into another epoch where the manifold resembles our initial manifold before SRPT.

 The structure of the paper is as follows.
-In Sec. \ref{sec:SRPT}, we describe the symmetry-restoring phase transition as well as a heuristic motivation for such a mechanism.
-In Sec. \ref{sec:proofs}, we discuss some of the properties of the higher-symmetry bubble manifold created by the phase transition event.
-We show that in-falling particles must be massless and uncharged after they pass into the bubble manifold.
-We also show that the bubble manifold must preserve conformal invariance symmetry and have a vanishing conformal Weyl tensor in its interior.
-These results are further motivated using 2-spinor concepts in Sec. \ref{sec:spinor_twistor}.
+In Sec. \ref{sec:SRPT_bubble}, we describe SRPT and its trigger mechanism.
+We discuss some of the properties of the higher-symmetry bubble manifold created by the phase transition event.
+We require that in-falling particles must be massless and uncharged after they pass into the bubble manifold.
+We assert that the bubble manifold must preserve conformal invariance symmetry and have a vanishing conformal Weyl tensor in its interior.
 In Sec. \ref{sec:mass_deposit}, we explore the mass deposition mechanism in SRPT and show that this leads to gravitational wave generation similar to that predicted by classical GR.
 Finally, in Sec. \ref{sec:penrose_diagram_structure}, we describe the large-scale structure of our updated model of the universe using a Penrose diagram.